 I tell it all now

-There probably is a drug for every type of condition if you can articulate to your doctor exactly how you feel and your doctor is aware of that condition as to offer the best advice or medication to help with that situation.
+There probably is a drug for every type of condition if you can articulate to your doctor exactly how you feel and your doctor is aware of that condition, to offer the best advice or medication to help with that situation.

-With this kind of information, my doctors have sympathetically heard me and sometime adapted or modified my medicine to help me get better and feel better about the medication I use.
+With this kind of information, my doctors have sympathetically heard me and sometimes adapted or modified my medicine to help me get better and feel better about the medication I use.

 Healing the pain

-The two areas where I have benefitted most from the management of my medication in relation to how I feel has been in pain relief and sickness manifested as vomiting.
+The two areas where I have benefited most from the management of my medication in relation to how I feel have been in pain relief and sickness manifested as vomiting.

-I think by now we have gotten the reduction of pain down to just using an epidermal patch which I place on the skin of my belly that releases 25 micrograms per hour of Fentanyl [1] into my bodily fat over 72 hours.
+I think by now we have gotten the reduction of pain down to just using an epidermal patch, which I place on the skin of my belly that releases 25 micrograms per hour of Fentanyl [1] into my body fat over 72 hours.

 Stopping the throw-ups

-As for vomiting, that has been brought on by all sorts of things, it was first with the morphine in hospital, I was taken off that and given pills to handle the pain instead, soon afterwards a change in my medication brought on more vomiting that I had to take suppositories to reduce the nauseating effects.
-In fact, the suppositories are still part of my daily medication as an anti-emetic.
+As for vomiting, that has been brought on by all sorts of things, it was first with the morphine in the hospital, I was taken off that and given pills to handle the pain instead.
+A change in my medication brought on more vomiting, so I had to take suppositories to reduce the nauseating effects.
+In fact, the suppositories are still part of my daily medication as an antiemetic.

-So, at my last meeting with the oncologist, I mentioned this, it was important because it was on the basis of my saying I was tolerating the chemotherapy well that my dosage was increased from the initial 6 to 8 sessions and now after my fifth it looked like I was not managing it that well.
+So, at my last meeting with the oncologist, I mentioned this.
+It was important because it was based on my saying I was tolerating the chemotherapy well, that my dosage was increased from the initial 6 to 8 sessions, and no,w after my fifth, it looked like I was not managing it that well.

 What the doctor ordered

-Looking through the side-effects of using Emend is interesting because it literally has all the ones we know that chemotherapy sometimes causes like hair-loss, loss of apetite, itching and so on, but I must say, stopping the vomiting is probably the better trade-off in the circumstances.
+Looking through the side effects of using Emend is interesting because it literally has all the ones we know that chemotherapy sometimes causes, like hair loss, loss of appetite, itching and so on, but I must say, stopping the vomiting is probably the better trade-off in the circumstances.

 As for drowsiness, well, I have been doing a good deal of sleeping all day, a good few of the pills do cause drowsiness in any case, but Emend is just what the doctor ordered – don’t be afraid to tell your doctor all the truth, it always helps.